Buffalo Ranch Chicken Casserole

 - 1/2 cup Frank’s Red Hot Original Sauce

-- 1 teaspoon chipotle chile pepper powder skip this if you want to decrease the heat.
+- 1 teaspoon chipotle chile pepper powder, Can use chili powder or omit this completely to decrease spiciness of casserole.

 - 1 teaspoon salt

-In a large saute pan add your cooking fat of choice, diced green pepper, diced red pepper, garlic, and onion.
+- In a large sauté pan add your cooking fat of choice, green pepper, red pepper, and onion.
 Stir.
 Cook over medium high heat until vegetables are tender.
 This takes approximately 4-5 minutes.
 When they’re almost done add in your minced garlic.
 Stir.
 Remove from heat and set aside.

-Using a fork pull the spaghetti squash out of the skin and add to the baking dish.
+- Use a fork to pull the spaghetti squash out of the skin and add to a 9 x 13 baking dish.
 You want them to be noodle-like so if they clump together some just separate with your fork.

-Add your sauteed onion, green pepper, red pepper, garlic, cooked chicken, and most of the fresh cilantro to the baking dish.
+- Add your sauteed onion, green pepper, red pepper, garlic, cooked chicken, and most of the fresh cilantro to the baking dish.
 Stir together with your squash using a fork or spoon.

-Pour your dressing mixture over the ingredients in your baking dish.
+- Pour your dressing mixture over the ingredients.
 Stir thoroughly to ensure everything is covered.
 Sprinkle remaining cilantro on top.

-Place in the oven and bake uncovered at 350 degrees for 55 minutes to 1 hour.
-The top will be browned when it’s finished.
-Set it aside for 5-10 minutes before cutting.
+- Place in the oven and bake uncovered at 350 degrees for 55 minutes to 1 hour.
+The top will have some browning when it’s finished.
+Set aside for 5-10 minutes before serving.